 - Automatic re-balancing of your money to match your target allocation percentages.
-This is done whenever you make a transfer (every 15 days for us), or every time you receive a dividend payout from one of your funds.
-You don't have to schedule this once or twice a year to do this yourself.
+This is done whenever you make a transfer (every 2 weeks for us), or every time you receive a dividend payout from one of your funds.
+You don't have to schedule this once or twice a year to do this yourself manually and painstakingly.
 Manual balancing isn't all that easy, and if you make a mistake and over-sell accidentally, you owe a bunch of money in taxes.

-- Allows you to connect all your other accounts (Vanguard, Chase, Mortgage, etc.) so you get to see a full picture of your net worth.
+- Allows you to connect all your other accounts (Vanguard, Chase, Mortgage, Fidelity, Robinhood, etc.) so you see a full picture of your net worth.

-- Gives you free access to Wealthfront Path, a great tool that allows you to figure out the best time to retire, and keeps you motivated to follow through with your plan since you can see your progress real-time.
+- Gives you free access to Wealthfront Path, a great tool that allows you to figure out the best time to retire and how much to pay for a house.
+It also keeps you motivated to follow through with your plan since you can see your progress real-time.

 - Automatic tax-free and direct-index harvesting at no (extra) cost to you.
-Use these to offset your capital gains.
+Use these to offset your capital gains every year.
 If you don't have any capital gains, you can at least use it to reduce your income by $3,000 a year, saving you ~$1,000 in taxes every year depending on your marginal tax bracket.

-Speaking of diversification, here's the breakdown of our portfolio, to get a sense of how diversified it is, and what the percentage allocation is for each type of stock (asset risk).
-The risk score chosen here is 10/10 (the highest Wealthfront currently allows).
+Speaking of diversification, here's the breakdown of our portfolio, to get a sense of how diversified it is, and what the percentage allocation is for each type of stock (asset class).
+The risk score chosen here is 10/10 — the highest Wealthfront currently allows.

 Let's break this down even further to look at which individual index funds make up each asset class in the diversified portfolio.

-The following illustration shows how your asset allocation varies as a function of chosen risk level.
+The following illustration shows how your asset allocation varies as a function of chosen risk level for a taxable account.
 Reducing your risk level from 10/10 basically reduces the amount of exposure to foreign and emerging market stocks, in exchange for tax-free municipal bonds.

 Keep it Super Simple